Can the 'Guardrails Approach' Protect Your Retirement Investments?

 How to use the 'guardrails approach'

-The guardrails approach is good, but it has flaws, says Richard Rosso, director of financial planning at Real Investment Advice.
+The strategy is good, but it has flaws, says Richard Rosso, director of financial planning at Real Investment Advice.

-Eventually, many retirees see their financial needs increase as their health deteriorates and they need more medical care.
+Eventually, many retirees see their financial needs increase as they develop health problems and need more medical care.
 “Everyone’s spending varies,” Rosso says.

-Rosso also recommends that those using the guardrails approach evaluate the portfolio every quarter, rather than annually.
+He also recommends that those using the guardrails approach evaluate their portfolios every quarter, rather than annually.
 He says most clients understand the need to spend less when markets are falling.

 “This dynamic system of guardrails is not a bad thing,” he says.
 “It’s a good way for clients to see what’s going on with the portfolio and the spending.”